J-Moravec/abmwipmr/README.md

 ## An agent-based model of warfare-induced residence change

 This is an agent-based model of warfare-induced residence change.
-This was developed for publication "An Agent-Based Model of Warfare-Induced
-Post-Marital Residence Change" (Moravec et al. 2019).
+This was developed for publication [*Warfare induces post-marital residence change* (Moravec et al. 2019)](https://doi.org/10.1016/j.jtbi.2019.05.002).

 ### Implementation